IBM/federated-learning-lib/docs/tutorials/README.md

 - Learn how to load large datasets via data generators in [Set up data generators](../tutorials/set_up_data_generators_for_fl.md).

+- Learn how to enable and configure GPU training in [Configure GPU training](../tutorials/configure_gpu_training.md).

 - Learn how to specify quorum, maximum timeout for each round, and rejoin party after a dropout [Quorum handling and ability to Rejoin](../tutorials/quorum_rejoin.md).